-- In support of my finding that the consortium is a part of the board, I note that the Guide defines a "transportation consortium" as "a set of coterminous school boards operating transportation services for their students in conjunction with one another through a business vehicle."12 The very definition of a consortium, therefore, is that it is no more and no less than the school boards it serves. - Further, the Guide defines "transportation service provider" as a third-party bussing company that provides bussing and transportation services to a transportation consortium.
-The Guide makes it clear, therefore, that the consortium is not a transportation service provider. - [38] The consortium at issue in this appeal was created by the agreement, and is composed of the PDSB and the board. - [39] According to the agreement, the purpose of creating the consortium was to allow these school boards to reduce their transportation costs and eliminate duplication of administration costs in the provision of bus services to their respective students.
-All approved costs and expenses relating to the consortium are financed by the participating school boards and each participating school board is liable for all financial obligations for which the consortium is legally liable.
+- [41] In support of my finding that the consortium is a part of the board, I note that the Guide defines a "transportation consortium" as "a set of coterminous school boards operating transportation services for their students in conjunction with one another through a business vehicle."
+The very definition of a consortium, therefore, is that it is no more and no less than the school boards it serves. - [42] Further, the Guide defines "transportation service provider" as a third-party bussing company that provides bussing and transportation services to a transportation consortium.
+The Guide makes it clear, therefore, that the consortium is not a transportation service provider. - [43] The consortium was created by the Consortium Agreement (the agreement), and is composed solely of the three school boards that compromise it.
+These three school boards are: - the board, 16 - Lakehead District School Board (LDSB), and - Conseil scolaire de district catholique Aurores boreales (CSDCAB). - [44] According to the agreement, the purpose of creating the consortium was to allow these three school boards to reduce their transportation costs and eliminate duplication of administration costs in the provision of transportation services to their respective students.
+The agreement states that: